indexmap-rs/indexmap/README.rst

 - Insertion order is preserved (swap_remove perturbs the order, like the method name says)
 - Implements .pop() -> Option<(K, V)> in O(1) time
 - OrderMap::new() is empty and uses no allocation until you insert something
+- Lookup key-value pairs by index and vice versa
 - No ``unsafe``.

 Where to go from here?

-- It can be an *indexable* ordered map in the current fashion
+- It can be an *indexable* ordered map in the current fashion.
+  (This was implemented in 0.2.0, for potential use as a graph datastructure).
 - Ideas and PRs for how to implement insertion-order preserving remove (for example tombstones) are welcome.